 Highlighting the area to sand between the blade joints.

-Secondly, the notches will show signs of being worked on.
+Secondly, the notches on this FMA cosplay sword build will show signs of being worked on.
 The small areas I sand should be invisible on the final model.

-• Small hand tools are used in the support removal and some small marks may be present
+• Small hand tools are used in the support removal for this FMA cosplay sword build and some small marks may be present on Raw Build kits

 • Material colour is subject to change